T-Betts/CV/README.md

 ## Skills

+#### Communcation

+I have always considered communictaion to be one of my strengths.
+During my Politics and History degree I was often involved in group work and discussions in seminars.
+While at Makers Academy I found myself well suited to pair programming and was a good team player in group projects, with strong contributions at standups and retros.

+#### Fast Learning

+I pick things up quickly.
+Although new to coding I adapted well to the speed of the Makers course, and am quick to grasp new languages and technologies.
+For example, during my final project I became confident writing Python code within a few hours.
+I am extremely tenacious and will keep driving at any issue until it is resolved, but I am not afraid or embarrassed to ask questions and when I don't understand something.

+#### Problem Solving

+I love problem solving and logic games of all kinds, and this is what first drew me to coding.
+I enjoy breaking down problems and methodically working through them, and feel at home tackling errors and debugging code.
+I particularly enjoy sites like Codewars, where I try to do 4 or 5 katas a day in a variety of languages to help keep me sharp.
+Here is a link to [my Codewars account]()

 ## Experience

 I have no work experience.
 After graduating university I had no idea what I wanted to do and it’s fair to say that the four years between university and Makers Academy have not been a roaring success.
 I did a little travelling and was tempted by the idea of journalism but nothing really grabbed me.
 However, that changed after a conversation with a software developer.
 He suggested that I give coding a try and I was instantly hooked.
 I knew that this was something that I wanted to do and the three months at Makers Academy have only reinforced this feeling.
 I am truly passionate about coding and pursuing a career as a full stack web developer.